Buddhist Sites in India

 Kapilvastu, Uttar Pradesh

-Kapilvastu is one of the famous sites for Buddhist Pilgrimage.
+Kapilvastu is one of the famous sites for the Buddhist Pilgrimage.
 Though, its name has been changed to “Piprahwa”.
 The original buddha, earlier known as Prince Siddhartha Gautam (now known as Gautam Buddh) ruled Kapilvastu as his ‘Shakya’ kingdom.
 Kapilvastu is one of the prime cities that played a part in Siddhartha Gautam’s life onwards his journey to become the Buddha.
 It is the place where he saw the ‘three sights’ that motivated him to walk on the path of Buddhism.
 From Kapilvastu, he traveled for six years towards Bodh Gaya.
 During his journey, he wanted to find out why people suffered.
 Also, Kapilvastu is a checkpoint to depart for Lumbini, Nepal (Buddha’s birthplace).
-I am an history buff!
+I am a history buff!
 This piece of information is really cool!
 I would love to see where Lord Buddha had ruled previously in his prince times.
 How about booking a trip?

 Rajgir, the former capital of the Magadh Empire, is known for its hot springs.
 Pataliputra succeeded Rajgir as the new capital back in the days.
 However, during the rains, Lord Buddha would take abode at ‘Griddhakuta Hill’.
 This hill belonged to the Ratnagiri hills group.
-At opposite ends, Ratnagiri hosted a the first international Buddhist council, within the ‘Saptaparni Cave’ to commemorate and inscribe Lord Buddhist teachings as record.
+At opposite ends, Ratnagiri hosted the first international Buddhist council, within the ‘Saptaparni Cave’ to commemorate and inscribe Lord Buddhist teachings as a record.
 This was done after Buddha’s death.
-The japanese buddhists were very kind and compassionate.
+The Japanese Buddhists were very kind and compassionate.
 They built a stupa just above the cave with an aerial ropeway connected to the bottom of the hill from the top.
 This was accomplished on the occasion of having completed 2500 years of the Buddhist First Council.
-But, don’t forget, Nalanda University (a UNESCO WORLD HERITAGE SITE) remains were found not very far from here in 411 AD, just 11 kms from Kapilvastu.
+But, don’t forget, Nalanda University (a UNESCO WORLD HERITAGE SITE) remains were found not very far from here in 411 AD, just 11 km from Kapilvastu.
 Intriguing right?

 Note to Readers:

 What is the Lotus Sutra?
-What are these magical words ‘Nam-myo-ho-renge-kyo’?
+What are these magical words ‘Nam-Myo-Ho-Renge-Kyo?
 Eager to learn?
 Check out my next article – COMING SOON!